Aldarn/Battleships-Python/readme.md

 I had also intended on creating an output of an ASCII map but didn't have time.
 I wanted to hook this into the simulation service so you could see it play out in real time.

+Exception handling is pretty contrived, any problem in the system throws a RuntimeException and that is left to bubble up and kill the app.
+This should be improved to throw more specific errors which would greatly improve testing integrity when expecting errors.